straider/coding-dojo/QuickReferenceGuide/Chapter 04 - Basic Types.md

 - In addition there two alias types: byte which is the same as uint8 and rune which is the same as int32;
 - There are also 3 machine dependent integer types: uint, int and uintpt.

+The Go Standard Library offers two more types: big.Ints and big.Rats.

 There are literal prefixes:

 - without any prefix it means the number is in decimal notation;